magcode/esp-oled-display/README.md

 Make sure `#define U8G2_16BIT` is uncommented in `/lib/U8g2/src/clib/u8g2.h`

+Add your WiFi SSID, password, MQTT server and topic in `src/Secrets.h`

 # Controlling via MQTT

 Send a JSON structure to the topic defined in `Secrets.h`